This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Things made at the Hina Doll Workshop

-This is where the only old-style Japanese-style Hina doll set in the Hina doll industry began!
+This is where the only traditional Japanese-style Hina doll set in the Hina doll industry began.

 Hinamatsuri is an ancient Japanese event.